 At least 8-12 weeks.
 Most users who quit in under 30 days do not gather enough data to make a fair decision.

 For highly motivated users, yes.
-For price-sensitive users, combine subscription discounts and cashback before deciding.
+For price-sensitive users, combine subscription discounts and savings before deciding.

 Usually yes, but avoid overlap on key actives and check with a clinician if you use medication.